Step 2: Prepare your DA

 Depending upon the complexity of your proposal, once you have gathered information you can:

-- A formal pre-lodgement meeting is encouraged where there is a specific contentious issue (e.g. heritage, flooding, stormwater constraints) or there's specific advice required from council to give a prospective position before lodgement, which would inform design or suitability.
+- A formal pre-lodgement meeting is encouraged where there is a specific contentious issue (e.g. heritage, flooding, stormwater constraints) or there's specific advice required from Council to give a prospective position before lodgement, which would inform design or suitability.

 Costs